estevancersa/Fintech-Homework/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-Global AUM management, strategies for many contries more.
+Global AUM management, strategies for many countries more.

 * Why do you think that offering this product or service would benefit the company?

 Yes the company will have further users and more AUM under management.

 * What technologies would this additional product or service utilize?

 Hard to tell at this point, most likely risk parameter most be change to meet the local country investor necesities.

 * Why are these technologies appropriate for your solution?